Planning For The Future

-A charitable remainder trust provides you and/or other beneficiaries with a fixed income for life or for a specified period of time (up to 20 years).
+A charitable remainder annuity trust provides you and/or other beneficiaries with a fixed income for life or for a specified period of time.
 After this period, remaining assets pass to the Museum.
-An immediate charitable tax deduction is available upon creation of the trust.
+An immediate partial charitable tax deduction is available upon creation of the trust.
 Charitable remainder trusts give you the flexibility to design a trust to meet your individual goals.
 You can select the beneficiaries, the trustees and the distribution rate.

 Charitable Remainder Unitrusts

-Charitable remainder unitrusts operate in the same manner as charitable remainder trusts, except that instead of providing a fixed payout, payments from a unitrust vary annually depending on the value of the trust's assets.
-You may also make provisions for additional transfers of cash, securities, or property after the unitrust is established.
+Charitable remainder unitrusts operate in the same manner as charitable remainder annuity trusts, except that instead of providing a fixed payout, payments from a unitrust vary annually depending on a fixed percentage of the fair market value of the trust’s assets.
+The exact amount of your annual payment is redetermined annually.

 Other Ways to Give